Steve Barri

 We’ll focus on the variety shows, the great comedians and singers, as well as the wonderful personalities who entertained us during the first quarter century of television.
 From “The Ed Sullivan Show” to “The Hollywood Palace”, we’ll feature video highlights that will bring back memories of an unforgettable era.

-(This will be a six-week course at The Skirball Cultural Center, each Thursday, March 5th through April 9th, 1:00PM to 3:00PM and will be in-person only, not on Zoom) ( NOTE: THERE WILL BE NO CLASS ON APRIL 2nd)
+(This will be a six-week course at The Skirball Cultural Center, each Thursday, March 5th through April 16th, 1:00PM to 3:00PM and will be in-person only, not on Zoom) ( PLEASE NOTE: THERE WILL BE NO CLASS ON APRIL 2nd)

 Musical Legends of Stage and Screen – Volume 1: “They’re Playing Our Song”